Helping Clients With Sensory Processing Challenges

 I spent years in my twenties going to therapists and one homeopathic doctor who encouraged me to keep coming to them for years.

-When I wasn’t seeing any results or actually was having constant relapses or chronic healing crises that didn’t seem to heal anything.
+When I wasn’t seeing any results or actually was having constant relapses or chronic healing crises due that didn’t seem to heal anything because of methylation problems.
 This is so unhealthy and in sometimes it creates co-dependency issues or you just become someone’s cash cow.

 On the other hand I went to other practitioners expecting the results to take months and had instant relief or problems permanently solved in one session.